Supporting the WA mining industry

 Metals and Engineering

-This campus features a specialist metals and engineering centre, built to ensure a focus on new technologies and the integration of these technologies across traditional trade and industry sectors.
 Students learn high speed, high precision operations in a safe environment on a range of various programmable automated equipment.
 They’re exposed to up-to-date computer controlled machining technology and they’ll gain skills in industrial robotics and component design using current industry standard computer-aided design.

 For this job, what course should I do?